parsiya/parsiya.net/content/post/2019/2019-10-13-quality-of-life-burp/index.markdown

 If I am testing an application that uses SSO, I have to enter corporate credentials to login.
 Usually I am not testing the login portal but the app behind it.
 Burp will store these credentials which not something I like.
-I keep Burp projects forever (see [Reduce the Size of Burp Projects Size for Long Term Storage](#reduce-the-size-of-burp-projects-size-for-long-term-storage)), I do not want my corporate credentials stored in Burp.
+I keep Burp projects forever (see [Reduce the Size of Burp Projects for Long Term Storage](#reduce-the-size-of-burp-projects-size-for-long-term-storage)), I do not want my corporate credentials stored in Burp.
 By adding these domains to SSL pass through, Burp does not capture them.